How Marc Lehane uses Mendix to Rapidly Develop and Deploy Apps

-In today’s installment of our rapid developer profile series, we are featuring Marc Lehane, Mendix MVP and CTO at Kinetech Cloud.
+In today’s maker profile, we are featuring Marc Lehane, Mendix MVP and CTO at Kinetech Cloud.
 Hear how he uses Mendix to rapidly build applications.

 1. What is your education and professional background?
 Did you have any prior development experience?